Walter Brennan: Television

 He appeared as himself as a musical judge in the 1953–1954 ABC series Jukebox Jury.
-Brennan later said he preferred doing television to movies because there were not "long lay offs between jobs."
+Brennan later said that he preferred television to films because there were not "long layoffs between jobs."

 He continued to appear in movies such as Gunpoint!
-(1955) and The Proud Ones (1956) and was in a short about Israel, Man on a Bus (1955).
+(1955) and The Proud Ones (1956) and was in a short film about Israel, Man on a Bus (1955).

-Brennan was in "Americana" films such as Glory (1956), Come Next Spring (1956) and in Batjac's Good-bye My Lady (1956) with 14-year-old Brandon deWilde with whom he recorded The Stories of Mark Twain that same year.
-In the latter film he was top billed and directed by William Wellman but the film was not widely seen.
+Brennan appeared in films such as Glory (1956), Come Next Spring (1956) and Batjac's Good-bye My Lady (1956) with 14-year-old Brandon deWilde, with whom he recorded The Stories of Mark Twain that same year.

-He appeared in The Way to the Gold (1957) and was in a big hit playing Debbie Reynolds's grandfather in the romantic comedy Tammy and the Bachelor (1957).
+He appeared in The Way to the Gold (1957) and played Debbie Reynolds' grandfather in the romantic comedy Tammy and the Bachelor (1957).

-Brennan was given another lead role in God Is My Partner (1957), a low budget movie that was a surprise hit.
+Brennan was given another lead role in God Is My Partner (1957), a low-budget film that became a surprise hit.

 The Real McCoys

 Brennan had resisted overtures to star in a regular TV series but relented for The Real McCoys, a sitcom about a poor West Virginia family that relocated to a farm in Southern California.
 It was a hit and ran from 1957 to 1963.

-Brennan continued to appear in films and other TV shows during the series' run such as Colgate Theatre and another Howard Hawks' picture, Rio Bravo (1959), in support to John Wayne and Dean Martin.
+Brennan continued to appear in films and other TV shows during the series' run such as Colgate Theatre and another Howard Hawks picture, Rio Bravo (1959), supporting John Wayne and Dean Martin.

 After five years on ABC, The Real McCoys switched to CBS for a final season.
-Brennan joined with the series creator, Irving Pincus, to form Brennan-Westgate Productions.
-The series was co-produced with Danny Thomas's Marterto Productions.
-It also featured Richard Crenna, Kathleen Nolan, Lydia Reed, and Michael Winkelman.
+Brennan joined with series creator Irving Pincus to form Brennan-Westgate Productions.
+The series was coproduced with Danny Thomas's Marterto Productions.
+It also featured Richard Crenna, Kathleen Nolan, Lydia Reed and Michael Winkelman.

 For Brennan Productions, Brennan starred in Shoot Out at Big Sag (1962).
-He appeared as a villainous river pirate up against James Stewart in MGM's epic How the West Was Won (1963).
+He appeared as a villainous river pirate in MGM's epic How the West Was Won (1963).

 Singing career

-Brennan's success with The Real McCoys led to him making a few recordings, the most popular being "Old Rivers", about an old farmer and his mule, which was released as a single in 1962 by Liberty Records with "The Epic Ride of John H. Glenn" on the flip side.
-"Old Rivers" peaked at number five in the U.S. Billboard chart, making the 67 year-old Brennan the oldest living person to have a Top 40 hit at the time and in fact, the oldest living person to have a top 5 hit.
+Following Brennan's success with The Real McCoys, he performed on several recordings.
+The most popular of these was "Old Rivers", a song about an old farmer and his mule.
+It was released as a single in 1962 by Liberty Records with "The Epic Ride of John H. Glenn" on the flip side.
+"Old Rivers" peaked at #5 on the U.S. Billboard chart, making the 67 year-old Brennan the oldest living person to have a Top 40 hit at the time.
+The album Old Rivers peaked at No. 54 nationally.
 At age 68, Brennan reached the Top 40 again, this time with "Mama Sang a Song" on November 17, 1962.

 After The Real McCoys ended, Brennan provided the voice for a cartoon of The Shooting of Dan McGrew.